orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the `add` command in the format add n/NAME p/PHONE a/ADDRESS i/INCOME [m/MEDICAL_INFO].
-2. System parses the command and validates input
+2. System validates the input.
-3. System normalizes NAME (case-insensitive and multiple spaces collapsed to single space) and checks for duplicates using NAME+PHONE.
+3. System checks for duplicate patients.
-4. System creates and saves the new patient record.
+4. System creates the new patient record.
 5. System confirms through success message.

    Use case ends.